Teedor01/mind-probe/README.md

 CTA on the left; a "what to expect" walkthrough of the four-step loop on the right, with a supporting feature row underneath.

-## What's deliberately not built

-- No generic knowledge-graph engine (5 hardcoded nodes is enough for one subject)
-- No multi-subject support
-- No user accounts / auth (session-id in the URL is enough for a demo)
-- No spaced repetition or longitudinal tracking (that's a different product)